The plastic recycling process is more complex than it might seem.

 The combination of all these elements makes the separation of the plastic and the identification of the type of belonging quite complex.

-To facilitate the whole process, researchers from Aarhus University's Department of Chemical and Biological Engineering have managed to develop a camera system.
+To facilitate the whole process, researchers from the Department of Chemical and Biological Engineering of Aarhus University have managed to develop a camera system.

 The cameras would be able to "see" the difference between 12 different types of plastic (PE, PP, PET, PS, PVC, PVDF, POM, PEEK, ABS, PMMA, PC and PA12), completely transforming recycling.